-Qualified agents must have a special licence – carte professionnelle.
+Qualified agents must have a special license – carte professionnelle.
 This officially gives them the right to operate a property agency.
-The licence needs to be renewed annually and must be produced for anyone who asks to see it.
+The license needs to be renewed annually and must be produced for anyone who asks to see it.

 - An agent produced evidence of their professional competence (a degree in French property law and/or practical experience in the field over a period of time);

-- An agent has professional indemnity insurance cover;
+- An agent has professional indemnity insurance coverage;

 - An agent has a financial guarantee.